tgvaughan/feast/README.md

 archives have the form `*-jarsOnly.zip` and are also found at https://github.com/tgvaughan/feast/releases.

-Alternatively, for BEAST 2.1.2 and higher, you can install directly from within BEAUti by adding the following URL `http://tgvaughan.github.io/feast/package.xml` to the list of package repositories and selecting feast from the package list.
+Alternatively, you can install directly from within BEAUti by adding the following URL `http://tgvaughan.github.io/feast/package.xml` to the list of package repositories and selecting feast from the package list.

 Building from source